gene-git/dns_tools/README.md

 ### dns-serial-bump

-A standalone tool to bump the serial number in a dns zone file.
+A standalone tool to check and bump the serial number in a dns zone file.

 ### Quick reminder that DNSSEC utilizes 2 kinds of keys